How old do you have to be to wear contacts?

-We collaborated with Dr. John Lahr, the Medical Director for EyeMed Vision Care, in regards to what to consider when making the decision between contact lenses and glasses for your child.
+To get to the bottom of what age you can start wearing contacts, we collaborated with Dr. John Lahr, the Medical Director for EyeMed Vision Care, discussing what to consider when making the decision between contact lenses and glasses for your child.

 “Currently, over 4 million children under the age of 18 are wearing contacts in America and contact lenses are becoming more and more common for younger children.
 While the average age when children first get contacts is 13, there is no minimum age to start," Dr. Lahr said.
 “Physically, children can tolerate wearing contacts beginning at a very young age, however contacts are a responsibility that you need to ensure your child can manage."

-If you are considering contacts for your child, you should consider how your child handles other responsibilities as well as his or her personal hygiene.
+If you are asking what age you can get contacts, or already considering contacts for your child, you should consider how your child handles other responsibilities as well as his or her personal hygiene.
 If your child successfully follows through with household chores, homework, and personal hygiene, then he or she could be a great candidate for contact lenses.

 If your child seems motivated to wear contact lenses, they will most likely treat them with appropriate care and enjoy the responsibility of taking care of the cleaning and disinfection required.
 Some professionals have noticed that younger children are more careful with their contacts than older teenagers because younger kids pay closer attention to following instructions and the subsequent regimen of care.

 Meanwhile, the self-esteem of children and teenagers is also incredibly important.
-Young people are very critical of their physical appearance and may feel self conscious of wearing glasses.
+Young people are very critical of their physical appearance and may feel self-conscious about wearing glasses.
 While there is nothing wrong with wearing glasses, certain children feel embarrassed or believe that glasses do not look good on them.
-If your child or teenager is susceptible to self esteem issues, contacts could be a great choice for them.
+If your child or teenager is susceptible to self-esteem issues, contacts could be a great choice for them.